-The Kindle Oasis (2017) marks the 10-year point since the release of the first ever Amazon ereader, and fittingly for a milestone product it feels like one of the biggest steps forward for the tech in recent history.
+The launch of the Kindle Oasis (2017) marks 10 years since the release of the first ever Amazon ereader.
+Fittingly for a milestone product, the Oasis feels like one of the biggest steps forward for the Kindle in recent history – even a whole year after it was first released.

-With a waterproof design, audiobook playback features and a much larger screen than before, the all-new Kindle Oasis looks to be the best ereader the company has ever created.
+With a waterproof design, audiobook playback features and a notably larger screen, the all-new Kindle Oasis looks to be the best ereader the company has ever created.

 Amazon Kindle Oasis (2017) price and release date